Chitose Is in the Ramune Bottle: Light novels

-The series is written by Hiromu and illustrated by raemz; its first volume was published by Shogakukan under its Gagaga Bunko imprint on June 18, 2019.
+Written by Hiromu and illustrated by raemz; the series' first volume was published by Shogakukan under its Gagaga Bunko imprint on June 18, 2019.
 As of October 2025, nine volumes and three short story volumes have been released.

 In July 2021, Yen Press announced that they had licensed the series for English publication.

 In 2022, the government of Fukui budgeted JP¥6 million (US$40,500) for a pop-culture tourism campaign collaboration with Chitose Is in the Ramune Bottle.